sirxemic/wormhole/README.md

 # Wormhole simulation

-Experience the space time curvature of a 3D wormhole in your browser.
+Experience the space time curvature and strange lensing effects of a 3D wormhole in your browser.

 ## Mathematical details